-Bruins Focus: Lightning, Maple Leafs Up Next As Boston Looks To Continue Success
+NESN

-The Boston Bruins are off to an incredible start to their 2019-20 season, and will look to remain on their hot streak this coming week with two games against division rivals.
+The Boston Bruins are off to an incredible start to the season, and are looking to remain on their hot streak this week with two games against division rivals.

-Boston is 5-1-0 through its first six games, including a 4-3 win over early the Stanley Cup favorites Vegas Golden Knights.
-The B’s also have outscored their opponents 14-6 in the five victories, with the Bruins’ elusive top line of David Pastrnak, Patrice Bergeron and Brad Marchand accounting for 11 of those tallies.
+Boston is 5-1-0 through its first six games, including a 4-3 win over the Vegas Golden Knights, a team pegged as one of the favorites out of the Western Conference.
+The B’s also have outscored their opponents 14-6 in the five victories, with the elusive top line of David Pastrnak, Patrice Bergeron and Brad Marchand accounting for 10 of those tallies.

-While the Bruins have enjoyed wins against the Dallas Stars, Arizona Coyotes, Golden Knights, New Jersey Devils and Anaheim Ducks, they now will be tasked with playing two tough teams who very well could be their opponents come the playoffs.
+While the Bruins have enjoyed wins against teams like the Dallas Stars and Golden Knights, they now will be tasked with playing two tough teams that very well could be their opponents in the playoffs.

 Let’s take a look at what’s on deck for the Bruins.